As a department, what do I have to be concerned about when somebody leaves or transfers out?

 Canvas groups, then it must be manually taken away by the granter/group owner.
 Generally, the ability to authenticate to Canvas (AccessID and Password) is never taken away.
 This means that access from the Canvas resource must be removed

 Access to Self-Service Banner

-There are two different types of access granted to Self Service Banner.
+There are two different types of access granted to the Self Service Banner.
 The first is access to self-service functionality for self-use.
 Examples of this